 The suits of knight armor preceding the royal audience chamber are missing their right leg, signifying efforts to counteract the scourge by those upholding the highest ideals.
 The symbolism positions the royals as the gatekeepers to triumphing over beasthood, still human despite their most corrupted blood.
 Protecting the royalty therefore meant protecting the integrity of Cainhurst itself.
 This was a clever maneuver for staving off dissidence from the nobility.
 What aristocrat would want to be viewed as the vulgar destroyer of civilization?
 Betrayal may be in their blood, but the underlying vanity took precedence in the moment.
 So long as the royal family continued to pit the nobles’ competitiveness against their posturing, they could keep assassination attempts to a minimum.
 And by maintaining tradition, the queen perpetually had a common enemy to bring solidarity to her defense.
 Through this commitment to preservation, Cainhurst has survived with its medieval flare intact, though the residents themselves were never quite the same.

 Several portraits depict the clan with reddish brown hair instead of silver, the disparity most obvious when comparing a female knight’s painting with concept art.
 This wasn’t limited to the nobility either.
-One red-haired woman is dressed in much of the same attire as the silver-haired Queen Annalise — another with a crown on her head and child in her arms serves as a more obvious example of the royalty.
+One red-haired woman is dressed in much of the same attire as the silver-haired Queen Annalise — another with a crown on her head and child in her arms draws more obvious parallels.
 The same was likely true for Annalise, who is portrayed with darker hair in concept art.
 Arianna likewise looks like an ordinary blonde woman until the red moon appears, the exposure to the arcane seeming to draw out that aspect of her blood and thereby revert her skin and hair colors to their ancestral roots.
 This is presumably the same cause for the queen’s presently silver hair.
-That also implies that they lost or, more likely, were never born with these traits in the first place.
+It also implies that they lost or, more likely, were never born with these traits in the first place, which might explain why the knights liked wearing faux silver ponytails.
 Like with the Yharnamites, life under the sunshine gradually drifted the Cain clan away from their Pthumerian blood ties as the blooded weakened with each generation.

 The loss of potency also adversely affected their blood’s corruption.
 That the clan’s current corrupted state is a result of Byrgenwerth blood indicates that the history of corruption wasn’t already apparent.
 Naturally, the thinner the arcane power, the weaker the wills cursing the blood.
 As the cultural preservers, the royalty might have been the only ones still capable of manifesting obvious signs of the corruption, proven by the queen’s covenant with the royal guard.
 Indeed, the Cainhurst crest shows the clan’s familiarity with ordinary scourge beasts, the horned skull of one such beast hanging in their dining room.
 This could only be the case if the nobles transforming didn’t have as much corruption in the blood.
 It would explain why the beasts we encounter at the castle are all spawns of old.
 The corrupted nobles of antiquity could fly or hide away from hunters, whereas later generations couldn’t evade them so easily.
 The furry sort was hence always hunted down, leaving only the oldest beasts after the hunters were no more.
 The clan, whether man or beast, was becoming weaker with time.